obarbeau/cryogen-obarbeau/resources/templates/md/pages/about.md

 If you want to get in touch with me you can [email][1] me or find me on [GitHub][2].

+## Disclaimer

+This is my personal blog.
+The views expressed herein are mine alone and not those of my present or past employers.

 [^1]: this one is allowed!